Himhith/Himhith/README.md

 And here I am trying to catch an IT job.

+I got expirience with programing since I was 13 when I coded my first website with interactive map of Beleriand (first age Middle-Earth).
+Since then I was using my skills on many occasions.
+To give one example: I did architectural desgins with parametric tools such as Grasshopper.

 :star:  check out my portfolio website I have developed in Django: https://micogo.herokuapp.com/home
 :star:  check out my portfolio website I have developed in Flask: https://flaskexamplesite.herokuapp.com